 I really love the vintage shabby chic charm of the decor and products.
 I wasn’t told which Kirstie Allsopp craft kit I’d be receiving so kept an eye on the post for a surprise!
 The range includes things like sewing, embroidery and crafts.

 I was sent the Kirstie Allsopp Needle Felting Kit.
-This is a craft I had never heard of, let alone thought to ever try!
+This is a craft I had never heard of, let alone needle felted myself.
 But this made it great for me as someone that has no experience of it, just trying out.
 What better than a kit with everything I could need in it?

 I turned to YouTube for videos of how to needle felt and to Pinterest and Twitter for idea of what to actually make.
-I’ll be honest, I didn’t even know what needle felting was, let alone what could be done with it and so I had a blank canvas to start with but no idea at all!
+I’ll be honest, I didn’t even know what needle felting was, let alone what could be done with it.
+So I had a blank canvas to start with but no idea at all!
 I even tweeted Kirstie Allsopp for inspiration but unfortunately didn’t get a reply.

 After watching some YouTube videos I worked out that needle felting was basically getting some wool, sticking a needle in it countless times and ending up with something made of felt.
 I decided to try and make some felt fruit and got started.